Land Stewardship: Savanna Clearing, Moraine Kettles – Dane County Chapter

 What to Bring

-If you are interested in cutting brush by hand, you should have long pants, a long-sleeve shirt, gloves and sturdy boots.
-If you are interested in using the chapter’s brush cutters, please indicate that when you RSVP (so we have the equipment) and you need long pants, a long-sleeve shirt, gloves, sturdy boots and hearing protection.
+Interested in cutting brush by hand?
+You should have long pants, a long-sleeve shirt, gloves, and sturdy boots.
+(If we burning brush, wear older, non-synthenic clothes for a top layer to avoid damage from embers.)
+If you want to use the chapter’s brush cutters, please indicate that when you RSVP (so we have the equipment).
+You need long pants, a long-sleeve shirt, gloves, sturdy boots and hearing protection.
 Bring whatever water and food you want for the day.
-Sunscreen and insect repellent are optional but advised.
+Sunscreen is optional but advised.

 RSVP